 Because they use feelings to assess a situation, they may be somewhat easier to influence.
 However, their conviction runs deep, and they can use it to stir world-changing movements if they are wronged or their beliefs are trampled.

 Judging people need order and structure to function at their optimal capacity.
 They value schedules and organization, taking deadlines and task completion seriously.
-Myers-Briggs types with a strong Judging preference are less likely to procrastinate and leave unfinished business behind.
+Personality types with a strong Judging preference are less likely to procrastinate and leave unfinished business behind.